-The transceiver is always shipped with the two jumpers in the entry enable positions.
-To place either of the jumpers in the disable position:
+The transceiver is always shipped with jumper J10 in the entry enable positions.
+To place the jumper in the disable position:

 - 1. Remove the left side of the radio.

 - 2. Set or remove jumpers as necessary.

 - 3. Re-assemble the radio in the reverse order.